 I made this modification about a year ago, before I had a simple way to recharge a Lithium Ion battery - if it were not removable from the mouse.
 I have just been using my cell phone to recharge the battery when it needs it, which is about every two weeks or so.
 (I never remember to turn the mouse off at night with the switch.)
 I have several of the phone batteries, so I can just slip a charged battery in and put the depleted battery in the phone for charging in just a few seconds.

+I just received this gizmo from Hong Kong.
+It is a nifty intelligent Lithium Ion battery charger designed to charge cell phone batteries by slipping them under the spring-loaded clear plastic part, bringing the battery contacts against the two adjustable arms.
+It is a simple matter to clip on a couple of jumper cables to charge a battery, even if it were still in a mouse.
 Making and mounting the battery contact assembly in the mouse was probably the hardest part of the project and the whole mess could be avoided by using one of these chargers, but you couldn't use the mouse while you wait for it to charge.
+This charger cost me $1.50 US with free shipping! from an eBay auction and it works like a champ.

 I've been using this set up for over a year now and the over-voltage has produced no adverse effects, so I decided to share it with the world.